Kyran Bracken

 Kyran Paul Patrick Bracken MBE (born 22 November 1971) is a world-cup winning former rugby union footballer who played at scrum-half for Saracens, Bristol and Waterloo.

 He won a total of 51 England caps and captained the team on three occasions, retiring from international rugby in 2004.

 Early life

 Bracken was born in Dublin, Ireland.
 His father was a dentist and his mother had played hockey for Ireland.
 They originally lived in Skerries but moved to England when Bracken was four.

 He was brought up in Liverpool and was educated at St. Edward's College, and later at Stonyhurst College in Lancashire, where he was coached by former England Rugby Union Head Coach, Brian Ashton.
 He attended a trial for Liverpool FC and scored three goals.
 He also flirted with the idea of playing rugby league for St. Helens.

-After school he read law at the University of Bristol whom he represented at rugby union and later qualified as a solicitor.
+After school he studied law at the University of Bristol whom he represented at rugby union and later qualified as a solicitor.
 He was turned down by Ireland as 'not good enough' but signed up by Bristol.